AWAREcode/playground-face-api/README.md

 The script will prompt you to install [`miniserve`] if it isn't installed yet.
 _(needs `cargo` to install `miniserve`)_

+By default, the page will be served at [`localhost:8080/index.html`](http://localhost:8080/index.html).

 Any command-line arguments for the `launch` script are passed
 to the underlying `miniserve` command.
 See `miniserve --help` for more info.